Silicon Valley-backed groups sue Maryland to kill country’s first-ever online advertising tax

 “In light of the current pandemic and economic uncertainty, increasing taxes on services used by small businesses to keep themselves running is a particularly poor and ill-timed policy,” Caroline Harris, the vice president for tax policy at the U.S. Chamber, said in a statement.

-In the complaint, which was filed in a federal district court in Maryland, the tech giants and their political allies argue that the state’s online advertising tax suffers from “many infirmities,” and as a result, threatens to “raise costs for consumers and make it more difficult for businesses to connect with potential customers.”
+In the complaint, which was filed in U.S. District Court in Maryland, the tech giants and their political allies argue that the state’s online advertising tax suffers from “many infirmities” and, as a result, threatens to “raise costs for consumers and make it more difficult for businesses to connect with potential customers.”

 Stephen P. Kranz, a partner at McDermott Will & Emery, who is representing the lobbying groups, said the lawsuit against Maryland also doubles as a legal warning shot to other governments.
 “We hope that policymakers in those states recognize that following Maryland only leads to the courthouse,” he said.